-The therapist who is attuned to their own history of loss, abandonment and death, will be more available to their patient’s needs.
-We will use the inter subjective perspective to understand how to access the empathy required to work with this population and ourselves.
+The therapist who is exquisitely attuned to their own history with loss, abandonment and death will be more empathetically connected to their patient’s needs.
+We will use the intersubjectively conceived treatment lens to learn how to access the empathy required to work with this population and ourselves.

 The study of geology entails digging past layers of resistance to understand the foundations of what seems apparent and visible on the surface.
 Similarly in psychotherapy and psychoanalysis we meet many layers of resistance, move past plateaus in which long periods of being stuck thwart the progress of learning, and have to break through paralyzing dilemmas of knowing when to intervene and when to encourage the patient to work at her/his issues despite pain.
 This workshop focuses on how despite our training – culturally-induced avoidance and our own anxieties, inhibit creative curiosity – and how a persistent, imaginative desire to mine the meaning behind patient presentation often leads to simple questions, that are not so simple in their impact.

 Using clinical examples to illustrate the deepening of seemingly bankrupt inquiries, we will focus on ways the most innocuous encounters in treatment often present an opening to long festering, hidden secrets in the patient.
 We will focus upon a close examination of the use of educated curiosity about dreams, enactments, unearthing messages in the sequential thread of topic presentations, the impact of what is left out, and the message behind seeming unremarkable exchanges during sessions…what might have been done with them or what was not done.

 Our travel through these levels with the patient is an exciting, ‘opening up’ of the discourse.
 It is a focusing on what our original theorists and clinicians had hoped for in advancing their patients’ experience and healing.